gwax/www-gwax/posts/2006/05/lets-get-a-clonin.rst

 At this point, cloning science is starting to get to the point where we can do some pretty solid stuff.
-There have been issues as far as cloned animals have decresed life spans but I don't much consider that a big issue, we only need them to be around long enough to breed.
+There have been issues as far as cloned animals have decreased life spans but I don't much consider that a big issue, we only need them to be around long enough to breed.
 If we can clone one generation and get it to breed a subsequent generation then that species is back and we're good to go.
 This approach wouldn't work